On Insoluble Transitive Subgroups in the Holomorph of a Finite Soluble Group: Statement of the main results

 Perhaps surprisingly, irreducible solutions of Question \ref{main-qn} do exist.

 \begin{theorem} Let $r \geq 1$, and let $H$ be a transitive soluble subgroup of the symmetric group $S_r$ of degree $r$.
 Let $N$ be an elementary abelian group of order $2^{3r}$.
-Then $\Hol(N)$ contains a subgroup $G$ such that $(G,N)$ is an irreducible solution of Question \ref{main-qn} and $ G \cong \GL_3(2) \wr H$.
-Moreover, if $r \geq 2$ then $N$ has a proper $G$-admissible subgroup $Q$ of order $8$ such that the subgroup $Q_*$ of $G$ is insoluble. \end{theorem}
+Then $\Hol(N)$ contains a transitive subgroup $G$ such that $ G \cong \GL_3(2) \wr H$, and $N$ contains no non-trivial proper $G$-admissible subgroup.
+In particular, $(G,N)$ is an irreducible solution of Question \ref{main-qn}. \end{theorem}

 An explicit construction for the group $G$ in Theorem \ref{irred-constr} will be given in \S\ref{example-sec}.

 The central result of this paper is that Theorem \ref{irred-constr} gives all the irreducible solutions.